resumonk/resumonk-jekyll-theme/README.md

 ### Thanks!

-If you have any questions or any suggestions for improvements, drop me a line at [bharani@resumonk.com](mailto:bharani@resumonk.com)
+If you have any questions or any suggestions for improvements, drop us a line at [support@resumonk.com](mailto:support@resumonk.com)

 ---